Today's Bible Reading: Luke 14

 Reflecting and Thinking

-We have noted that Luke 9-18 includes many stories unique to Luke's Gospel.
-An interesting way to analyze these stories is to note who is present and to whom Jesus is speaking.
+We have noted that Luke 10-18 includes many stories and teachings that are unique to Luke's Gospel.
+An interesting way to analyze the stories is to note who is present and to whom Jesus is speaking.
 Following is a simple analysis of these chapters.
-The groups mentioned are most often his disciples, the crowd, and the Pharisees.
-The text usually has Jesus' teachings directed at one or more of these groups.
-The following list makes this easier to grasp.
+The groups he addresses most often are his disciples, the crowd, and the Pharisees.
+The text usually notes that Jesus' teachings are directed at one or more of these groups.
+The following list of hearers makes this easier to see.